Three months have passed since I’ve written anything and it feels like a burden to write something again.

 Most of the times we are using the useless one.
 For example, when you want to do something but you’re thinking about the obstacles that may appear or you’re coming up with excuses.

-Forcing people into doing greater things is going to activate their useful brain and help them build towards the things they desire.
+Forcing people into doing greater things is going to activate their useful brain and help them build toward the things they desire.

 10. Believe you can help anyone change